hkAlice/sapphire_editor/README.md

 [Sapphire Wiki](https://sapphire.xiv.dev/)

 ## Dependencies + Compiling
 Flutter 3.x is required.
-Ensure that any PRs compile on all platforms (if adding a package, make sure all platforms are supported).
+Ensure that all PRs compile on all platforms (if adding a package, make sure all supported platforms are listed).
-This project is intended to be deployed for all platforms supported (Web, Windows, Linux, Mac, Android and iOS).
+This project is intended to be deployed to all Flutter platforms (Web, Windows, Linux, Mac, Android and iOS).

 ## Links